puli-101/Electoral-Blockchain/README.md

 In the context of this project, we will simulate this voting process using three files: one containing the keys of all citizens, one indicating the candidates, and one containing signed declarations.

+As part of this project, we will simulate the operation of a blockchain as following:
+- Blockchain: directory representing the blockchain that a citizen has built locally, from blocks that it received from the network.
+This directory contains one file per block of the blockchain.
+- Pending block: file containing the last block created and sent by one of the assessors.
+This block is waiting to be added to the blockchain.
+- Pending votes.txt: text file containing the votes waiting to be added to a block.
+Start by creating the "Blockchain" directory.
+In this exercise we will simulate submissions voting by citizens and the creation of valid blocks by assessors (volunteer citizens).
+Then, we will create the corresponding tree of blocks, and calculate the winner of the election by trusting to the longest chain in the tree.

 ## Execution
 It is required to install